charlie180-code/sailsmakr/README.md

 4. **Set Up Environment Variables**:
     - Create a `.env` file and add the necessary environment variables, such as API keys for OpenCage, FedEx, Freightos, and database credentials.

-## Code Infrastructure

-Sailsmakr's backend is  **mainly** powered by **Flask**, which handles API requests and core business logic.
-We're trying to use the most of each framework and programming languages not just python and or flask.

 ---

 ## Database Management